-Your friend has just announced her engagement, and you have just received the wedding invitation in the mail.
+Your friend has announced her engagement, and now you have received the wedding invitation in the mail.
 You're happy for her because this is one of the most exciting times of her life.
-Now you know it's time to look for the perfect thing to give the couple, a task that can be quite daunting.
+And now you know it's time to look for the perfect thing to give the couple, a task that can be quite daunting.

 You can find out where the couple is registered, and then you can give them exactly what they want.
 That's great!
 However, there are other things to consider when sending a wedding gift.

 Most of the time it is beneficial to shop early and send your gift ahead of the actual wedding date.
 However, when to send the gift tends to be a custom that varies by region.
 It's not a good idea to bring gifts to the ceremony because the bride and groom have enough on their plate.
 You won't want to put them in the position of having to transport gifts on their special night.

 In some regions, it is considered acceptable for the couple to set up a gift table at the reception where the guests can place their gifts.
 When couples do this, they typically put someone else in charge of keeping an eye on the table and transporting the presents.